 BBC Wales hope that what happens is enough viewing figures to do a nationwide BBC series, and National Museum Wales hopes that what happens is an increase in visitors.

 A series called The Exhibitionists has just been announced, taking five non museumy types, and letting them rip in the archives to arrange shows for public display.
 I like the concept, but the manner it’s being done in is a bit of a turn off.
 Rather than finding out what interests the average person when allowed to dive into a national collection, discovering the processes necessary to display and interpret objects and seeing how professionals can learn from new thoughts, the focus seems to be “they compete until two remain to put on their shows, and then after visiting those you vote for a winner.”

 Extra cartoon for father's day!
-My own dad did really pull this one, telling me to go along with lying about my age so it would be cheaper for me to get into Granada Studios - on my birthday.
+Telling your child to go along with lying about their age so it would be cheaper to get in - on their birthday.
 I bet you've had similar moments or know your dad would do this if he'd thought of it ...

 The idea of a venue free and uncluttered by information panels, where visitors can move at their leisure, opt for as much detail as they like and even select specialist types of information, is a grand one.
 Even better is being able to walk around together with a kids tour, adult tour, French tour and BSL tour all being used in the same vising group!
 However, to do this you have to involve the general public with technology.